 A man of humble beginnings and little formal education, Mehboob Khan became one of India’s greatest Filmmakers.
 Like many other filmmakers of his time, Mehboob’s craft was learnt in the Film Theatre, the common motif in his films usually being the oppressed poor pitted against the oppressive rich be it the poor tribal against the money-grabbing capitalist in Roti (1942), the commoner against the prince in Aan (1952) or the poor peasant woman against the slimy zamindar in Aurat (1940) and Mother India (1957).

-Born Ramjan Khan in Bilimoria, Gujarat, he ran away from home to Bombay and spent his earlier youth scrounging work in the studios.
+Born Ramjan Khan in Bilimoria, Gujarat, it is said in 1905, he ran away from home to Bombay and spent his earlier youth scrounging work in the studios.
 He started his career with the Imperial Film Company as a bit player in Alibaba and the Forty Thieves (1927).
 As one of the thieves, he was hidden inside a wooden vat!
 He was later considered for the lead role of India’s first talkie, Alam Ara (1931), but lost out to reigning stunt star, Master Vithal.

 He then joined Sagar Movietone and played supporting characters in several films before getting his first break as a director there with Judgement Of Allah (1935).
 Inspired by Cecil B DeMille’s The Sign Of The Cross (1932), Judgement Of Allah showed the Roman-Arab confrontation.
 Packed with action, battle scenes and natural catastrophes culminating in the Arab victory, the film was extremely popular.
 More importantly, it formed a lasting team with the cameraman of the film Faredoon A Irani who photographed every film Mehboob made.